RESTyard/RESTyard/Docs/HypermediaSchema-Plan.md

 > **Optional.** See the "Future Idea: Access Groups" section in `HypermediaSchema-Design.md` for the full design.
 Placed here (before ToSiren) because it's a schema concern that naturally extends Phases 2–3.

-**Goal:** Allow the schema to describe which actions, links, and embedded entities require which access groups, and let clients request a filtered schema.
+**Goal:** Allow the schema to describe which entity types, actions, links, and embedded entities require which access groups, and let clients request a filtered schema.
+This enables documentation tools, client generators, and AI agents to understand permission boundaries and request schemas scoped to their access level.

+**Scope:** Entity types, actions, links, and embedded entities. **Not** individual properties — too granular, runtime visibility already handles this.

 #### Step 4.1: `[HypermediaAccessGroup]` attribute and generator support
-- Define `[HypermediaAccessGroup("groupName")]` attribute in `RESTyard.AspNetCore`
+- Define `[HypermediaAccessGroup("group1", "group2", ...)]` attribute in `RESTyard.Schema` — accepts a `params string[]` of access group names
+- Applicable to:
+  - **HTO classes** — marks the entire entity type as requiring the access group
+  - **Action properties** — marks individual actions as restricted
+  - **Link properties** — marks individual links as restricted
+  - **Embedded entity properties** — marks individual embedded entities as restricted
-- Extend the source generator to read `[HypermediaAccessGroup]` from actions, links, and embedded entity properties
+- Extend the source generator to read `[HypermediaAccessGroup]` from all four targets
-- Emit `RequiredAccessGroups` on `ActionDescription`, `LinkDescription`, `EmbeddedEntityDescription`
+- Emit `RequiredAccessGroups` on `EntityTypeSchema`, `ActionDescription`, `LinkDescription`, `EmbeddedEntityDescription`
 - Collect all discovered access groups into `HypermediaApiSchema.DeclaredAccessGroups`
-- Verify tests: HTO with grouped and ungrouped elements, `DeclaredAccessGroups` completeness
+- Verify tests: HTO with grouped and ungrouped elements at all levels, `DeclaredAccessGroups` completeness

 #### Step 4.2: Filtered schema endpoint — include mode
 - Implement `HypermediaSchemaFilter.ForAccessGroups(schema, grantedAccessGroups)`
   - Remove elements whose `RequiredAccessGroups` are not satisfied by the granted set
   - Remove unreachable entity types
   - Strip `DeclaredAccessGroups` from filtered output
-- Extend `/hypermedia-schema` endpoint to accept `?accessGroups=read,write` query parameter. should be possible to buidl a link to this with usual RESTyard LinkTo() helper.
+- Extend `/hypermedia-schema` endpoint to accept `?accessGroups=read,write` query parameter. should be possible to buidl a link to this with usual RESTyard mechanisms.
 - Verify tests:
 - Integration test: CarShack with access groups, verify filtered output for different group combinations